pppgOn/SimpleWebFramework/README.md

 ### Controllers

 The framework is based on controllers.
-You must create all of your controllers as childs of basics contoller (`Controller` or `BootstrapController`).
+You must create all of your controllers as childs of basics contoller (`Controller` or `BootstrapController`) in the controllers directory.

 Here is a simple example of a controller you can create: